-Core Tip: The aim of this mini review is to explore the use of virtual reality in surgical education and in the 3D reconstruction of internal organs and viable surgical pathways.
-For this purpose, a non-systematic literature review is conducted and three highly influential, scientific papers have been selected and are discussed throughout the article.
+Core Tip: This mini-review aims to explore the use of virtual reality in surgical education and in the 3D reconstruction of internal organs and viable surgical pathways.
+For this purpose, a non-systematic literature review was conducted and three highly influential scientific papers were selected and discussed.
 The main topics addressed are the use of technologies in surgical education, the methodologies for the implementation of the training systems, the evaluation approaches and the strengths and limitations of the studies.
-Finally, the review concludes with a comparative synthesis of the main findings and a discussion on the proposal of a system for implementing said findings on surgical education in the field of organ transplantation.
+Finally, the review concluded with a comparative synthesis of the main findings and a discussion on the proposal of a system for implementing these findings on surgical education in the field of organ transplantation.

 INTRODUCTION

 During the past few years, the use of virtual reality (VR) has increased rapidly in a number of sectors, like education[1,2] transportation[3,4] and healthcare[5].
-In the case of education, the main advantage of using VR, is the immersion it provides, by using personalised experiences, promoting engagement, and providing hints that it may enhance learning[6], through the motivation aligned with the active participation of students.
+In the case of education, the main advantage of using VR, is the immersion it provides, by using personalized experiences, promoting engagement, and providing hints that it may enhance learning[6], through the motivation aligned with the active participation of students.

-As the immersion of the system increases, the effectiveness of the training module increases alongside it[7,8].
-Additionally, the level of immersion of VR has been found to be proportional to the number of modalities combined with it[9].
+As the immersion of the system increases, the effectiveness of the training module increases [7,8].
+Additionally, the level of immersion of VR has been found to be proportional to the number of modalities involved [9].

 VR has also found numerous applications in medical education[10-12].
-More specifically, in the case of surgical education, the use of VR has been favoured, due to many reasons, namely lack of mentors, reduction in training hours and various issues concerning operative procedures[13].
+More specifically, in the case of surgical education, the use of VR has been favored, due to many reasons, such as lack of mentors, reduction in training hours and various issues concerning operative procedures[13].
 In order to exploit all these advantages, many solutions have been implemented, like the da Vinci Skills Simulator[14] and the LAP Mentor VR laparoscopic surgical simulator[15].

-The aim of the present mini review is to explore the use of VR simulators either alone or in combination with head-mounted displays (HMDs) in surgical education and in the construction of 3D models of internal organs[16].
-For this purpose, three highly influential, scientific papers have been selected and are discussed throughout the article.
-The main topics addressed are the use of technologies in surgical education, the methodologies for the implementation of the training systems, the evaluation approaches and the strengths and limitations of the studies.
-Finally, the review concludes with a comparative synthesis of the main findings and a discussion on the proposal of a system for implementing said findings on surgical education in the field of organ transplantation.
+The aim of the present mini-review was to explore the use of VR simulators either alone or in combination with head-mounted displays (HMDs) in surgical education and in the construction of 3D models of internal organs[16].
+For this purpose, three highly influential scientific papers were selected and discussed.
+The main topics addressed were the use of technologies in surgical education, the methodologies for the implementation of the training systems, the evaluation approaches and the strengths and limitations of the studies.
+Finally, the review concluded with a comparative synthesis of the main findings and a discussion on the proposal of a system for implementing these findings on surgical education in the field of organ transplantation.

 METHODOLOGY

-In April 2022a non-systematic literature search was performed on the Google Scholar database using the terms “Virtual Reality”, “surgical education”, “surgery”, “medical education”.
-The aim of this search was to identify peer-reviewed articles, written in the English language, published after 2016, that seemingly explored the area of interest.
-The selected articles adhered to the following inclusion criteria: (1) Implement training in surgical skills with the use of VR technology; (2) Perform skill or full procedure training in abdominal surgeries; and (3) Include participants who are either surgical trainees or experienced surgeons.
+In April 2022, we performed a non-systematic literature search on the Google Scholar database using the terms “Virtual Reality”, “surgical education”, “surgery”, “medical education” to identify peer-reviewed articles, written in the English language, published after 2016, that seemingly explored the area of interest.
+The selected articles adhered to the following inclusion criteria: (1) Implement training in surgical skills with the use of VR technology; (2) Perform skill or full procedure training in abdominal surgeries; and (3) Include participants who were either surgical trainees or experienced surgeons.

-After the selection of the studies, all the information of interest was extracted from the selected articles.
-The information gathered was used by the authors for identifying main opportunities and limitations in the use of VR systems in surgical education and finally for proposing an infrastructure for extended reality (XR) technologies in order to implement a surgical training ecosystem.
+All the information of interest was extracted from the selected articles.
+The information was used for the authors to identify main opportunities and limitations in the use of VR systems in surgical education and finally propose an infrastructure for extended reality (XR) technologies in order to implement a surgical training ecosystem.

 TECHNOLOGIES